List of Kentucky supplemental roads and rural secondary highways (300–399): KY 378

 Kentucky Route 378 is a 20.613 mi rural secondary highway in northern Breathitt County and southern Magoffin County.
 The highway begins at KY 1812 south of Sewell.
 KY 378 heads northeast through the valley of Frozen Creek, where the highway meets the south end of KY 394 at the mouth of Davis Creek between Sewell and Taulbee.
 The highway continues through Rock Lick and Mountain Valley to the headwaters of Frozen Creek.
 KY 378 ascends from the valley and meets KY 1094 near the Breathitt–Magoffin–Wolfe county tripoint.
 The two highways run concurrently southeast along the Breathitt–Magoffin county line before KY 1094 splits fully into Breathitt County and KY 378 into Magoffin County.
 KY 378 descends to the valley of the Right Fork of the Licking River and passes through Seitz and Fritz, where the route meets the south end of KY 3337.
 The highway leaves the Right Fork valley and descends into the valley of the Middle Fork of the Licking River, where the route reaches its eastern terminus at KY 30 south of Hendricks.

 KY 381

 Kentucky Route 381 is a 10.472 mi rural secondary highway in southern Graves County.
 The highway begins at the Tennessee state line south of Fairbanks; the road continues south as Tennessee State Route 89.
 KY 381 passes through Fairbanks and crosses Caldwell Creek on its way to Lynnville, where the route intersects KY 94.
 North of Lynnville, the highway intersects KY 83.
 The route crosses Bacon Creek before reaching its northern terminus at a four-way intersection in Sedalia.
 KY 97 heads north from the intersection, KY 339 heads west from the intersection, and both routes run concurrently east out of Sedalia.

+KY 382

+Kentucky Route 382 is a rural secondary highway that runs 6.187 mi from KY 63 at Gamaliel west to the Tennessee state line at Bugtussle.
+It begins as Main Street in the city of Gamaliel in southern Monroe County.
+Main Street continues on northbound KY 63; southbound KY 63 follows Red Boiling Springs Road.
+KY 382 meets the north end of KY 2164 (Holland Street) and the south end of KY 792 (Stanford Street) before leaving the city along Bugtussle Road.
+The highway crosses Line Creek and Cane Creek on its way southwest to the Tennessee state line at Bugtussle; where the road continues as Tennessee State Route 261.
+This road was renumbered from a detached portion of KY 87 on December 16, 2022.

+The original KY 382 ran from US 25E south of Pineville southwest via Asher-Clear Creek Road and Pine Mountain State Park Road to KY 1491 in Bell County.
+This was removed from the state highway system by 1980.